Naturist camping in France: the comprehensive and detailed guide to a successful naturist holiday

 Do social differences disappear with clothing?

-True.
+Yes.
 Clothing is a social marker.
 Without clothing, there are no social barriers, no social status.

 What should I do when I have my period?